How to Choose the Right Canoe

 Living in Peterborough, Ontario, the birthplace of the modern canoe, I've been told by many traditionalists that a canoe is made of wood and canvas and a boat is made of anything else.
 Even though wooden canoes are expensive, require far too much maintenance, heavy when wet, and are, at times, far more fitting for a showcase than a wild river, I must admit it feels wonderful to paddle one.

-The aluminum canoe, or what was once called the "Grumman canoe" until the company closed down a few years back, is mostly used for institutional use as it is durable and inexpensive.
+The aluminum canoe, or what was once called the "Grumman canoe" is mostly used for institutional use as it is durable and inexpensive.
 However, the aluminum canoe lacks the aesthetics of a wood and canvas canoe, they are pigs to carry on a portage, the bottom tends to stick when scraping over rocks, and there's a loud echoing bang every time your paddle hits the gunwales.
 But if looks mean little to you and you don't mind the possibility of announcing your arrival on the lake to every wild creature around, then the aluminum canoe is the choice for you.

+A once dominant canoe material, royalex canoes have since been discontinued.
 This is a type of plastic material consisting of a foam core sandwiched between sheets of ABS (Acrylonitrile Butadiene-Styrene) with a vinyl surface.
 It's strong and flexible, making it the obvious choice for whitewater canoeists.
 Just pray the river you're running doesn't have too many lengthy portages; Royalex boats can weight a ton.
-Thankfully, designers have worked hard in developing new lighter models.
 They're not as durable but you're not as likely in suffering from a hernia mid-trip.

 Fiberglass was the most common fabric used for canoe construction a few years ago.
 Fiberglass creates a moderately tough, lightweight boat, and is made up of either strips of cloth or chopped glass mixed with resin and then sprayed into a mold.
 Some fiberglass models are superb and some are a joke.
 I'd stay away from the chopped glass types.
 They're cheaply made and not worth the hassle to have along on a remote canoe trip.
 In fact, I'd stay away from fiberglass completely, unless that's all your pocket book can afford.